Keep a Girl in School

 Together, we can change this.

-With only HK$180, you can support a girl with sanitary products for 3 months.
+With only HK$180, you can support 2 girls with sanitary products for a month.
 Many a little makes a mickle.
 Let more girls like Joyce be able to stay in school and live a life of purpose.